-Former New York mayor David Dinkins accused of hit-and-run
+Former New York mayor David Dinkins sued for alleged hit-and-run

 The suit said Garcia was seriously injured but did not give details.
 The New York Post newspaper said his ankle was broken.

-In a statement on Saturday, Dinkins said the incident took place as he was driving his wife to a hospital.
-He was unaware of it until a bystander told him a bicycle had struck his car, Dinkins said.
+In a statement on Saturday, Dinkins said the incident took place as he was driving his wife to a hospital emergency room.
+He was unaware of it until a bystander later told him a bicycle had struck his car, Dinkins said.

-He said he returned to the accident scene but no one was there.
+Dinkins said he then returned to the accident scene but no one was there.
 Dinkins said he cooperated with police officers who interviewed him and inspected his car.

 "I take my responsibilities as a driver in New York City very seriously and would never do anything to violate the law," said Dinkins, a Democrat who was New York's first and so far only black mayor.